rmccrear/lv-3-may-2024/week-1/Day-1/demo.md

 ### Part 1: Installing Node.js

-**Narrative**: "Today, we're starting with the basics of backend development using Node.js, a powerful JavaScript runtime.
+**Narrative**: "Today, we're starting with the basics of using Node.js, a powerful JavaScript runtime.
 Let's begin by installing Node.js on our machines."

 1. **Navigate to Node.js official website**: